 \subsubsection{Speculative Decoding}

 Speculative decoding is designed to address the high inference time of auto-regressive generation in the large language model, denoted as the \emph{target model} $M_p$.
-To mitigate this, a smaller and faster model $M_q$, referred to as the \emph{draft model}, is introduced to approximate the target model’s output distribution.
+To mitigate this, a smaller and faster model, referred to as the \emph{draft model} $M_q$, is introduced to approximate the target model's output distribution.

-Figure~\ref{fig:speculative_decoding} illustrates the process of speculative decoding.
 Each iteration of speculative decoding consists of two steps: \emph{generation} and \emph{verification}.
 In the generation step, the draft model proposes candidate tokens by sequentially producing a number of tokens up to a limit, which may be fixed or adaptively adjusted.
 In the verification step, the target model evaluates these candidate tokens in parallel by expanding them into a batch and accepting the longest valid prefix to ensure correctness.
 By combining fast speculative generation with efficient verification, speculative decoding lowers inference latency without compromising output quality.